marionettejs/backbone.marionette/readme.md

 #### v0.5.2

+* **BREAKING:** Renamed `CompositeRegion` to `LayoutManager`
+* Aliased CompsiteRegion to LayoutManager for backwards compatibility
-* Bug fix for correctly initializing view with options, within CompositeRegion.
+* Bug fix for correctly initializing LayoutManager with specified options in constructor

 #### v0.5.1